Meritshot Tutorials

 • >=: Greater than or equal to

-For example, to retrieve employees with a salary greater than 50,000:
+To retrieve employees with a salary greater than 50,000:

 SELECT employee_id, first_name, last_name, salary